-Number of A levels required:
+- Number of A levels required:

-Typical offer: ABB
+- Typical offer:

 The decision to remain on (for MSci-registered students) or transfer to (an option for BSc-registered students) an MSci programme is made at the end of Year 2, and is based on your Year 2 mark.

-International Baccalaureate Diploma: Typical offer 34–35 points including Chemistry at HL.
-One or more additional science subjects at HL is advantageous.
-A minimum of 5 in SL English and 4 in SL Maths is required for those students who do not have a minimum of grade C in English at GCSE and of grade B in Maths at GCSE.
+International Baccalaureate Diploma: 6,5,5 at Higher Level, including Chemistry at Higher Level, with a minimum of 32 points overall.
+One or more additional science subjects at Higher Level is advantageous.
+A minimum of 5 at Standard Level English and 4 at Standard Level Mathematics is required for those students who do not have a minimum of grade C in English at GCSE and of grade B in Mathematics at GCSE.

 Learn more about international entry requirements.

-Depending on your chosen course of study, you may also be interested in the Birmingham Foundation Academy, a specially structured programme for international students whose qualifications are not accepted for direct entry to UK universities.
-Further details can be found on the foundation academy web pages.
+Depending on your chosen course of study, you may also be interested in one of our foundation pathways, which offer specially structured programmes for international students whose qualifications are not accepted for direct entry to UK universities.
+Further details can be found on Birmingham International Academy web pages.

 Key Information Set (KIS)